LinuxProgramador/KeySafe/README.md

 3. Sign the executable Use GPG to sign the executable:

-   Embedded signature, This attaches the signature to the executable:

-   gpg --output sv --sign sv
+   gpg --detach-sign -o sv.sig  sv

 4. Verify the signature If it is an embedded signature:

-   gpg --verify sv
+   gpg --verify sv.sig  sv